114th Fighter Wing: Tactical Air Command

 In 1970, Aerospace Defense Command was reducing the CONUS interceptor force, as the chances of a bomber attack by the Soviet Union seemed remote in the age of Intercontinental ballistic missiles (ICBM).
 The Group was transferred to Tactical Air Command (TAC) on 23 May 1970 and was re-designated as the 114th Tactical Fighter Group.
 The 175th Tactical Fighter Squadron began receiving F-100 Super Sabre tactical fighters that were being withdrawn from service in the Vietnam War.

 News was received in March 1976 of the replacement of the unit's F-100D aircraft with A-7D Corsair II jets.
 The last Super Sabres left Joe Foss Field in June 1977.
-In 1979, the unit began a 12-year era of participation in Operation Coronet Cove at Howard AFB providing for defense of the Panama Canal.
+In 1979, the unit began a 12-year era of participation in Operation Coronet Cove at Howard AFB providing for the defense of the Panama Canal.
 Both aircrew and support personnel were extended there in the summer of 1979 during the Nicaraguan crisis.
 The unit was awarded the Armed Forces Expeditionary Streamer for combat duty as a part of Operation Just Cause during 1989–1990.

 Tactical Air Command began retiring the A-7D in the late 1980s, with units being transitioned from the A-7D/K to the F-16C/D block 30.
 The first F-16 to arrive with the 175th Fighter Squadron was on 14 August 1991.
 In June 1993 the squadron deployed eight aircraft to Brustem AB, Belgium as Coronet DART for the European exercise Central Enterprise 1993.
 In December 1993 the squadron deployed again, this time for their first combat deployment with the F-16.
 Stationed at Incirlik AB, Turkey the squadron flew missions over Northern Iraq to guard the no-fly zone to protect Kurdish refugees.

-Combat patrol missions were flown over the northern "No Fly" zone of Iraq from December 1993 to January 1994.
+Combat patrol missions were flown over the northern "No Fly" zone of Iraq during Operation Provide Comfort from December 1993 to January 1994.
 The 114th Fighter Group was re-designated as the 114th Fighter Wing in October 1995.
 The unit subsequently supported Operation Northern Watch, based out of Turkey in 1995 and 2002, and Operation Southern Watch based out of Kuwait in 1998 and Saudi Arabia in 2001.
-The Fighting Lobos were also deployed to Belgium, Singapore, the Netherlands Antilles and Israel.
+The Fighting Lobos were also deployed to Belgium, Singapore, the Netherlands Antilles, and Israel.